open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/policy-controllers.md

 ## More policies

-You can find more policies or contribute to the open repository, [policy-collection](https://github.com/open-cluster-management/policy-collection).
+You can find more policies or contribute to the open policy repository, [policy-collection](https://github.com/open-cluster-management/policy-collection).